 However, there can be something disconcerting about using the internet to make financial transactions.
 Putting in your personal details online can feel risky, leading many customers to avoid banking online and seeking out a bank or credit union to find more traditional bank accounts.

 So, just how safe are online banks?
-In this blog, you can find out everything you need to know about the pros and cons of online accounts, as well as the safety measures an online financial institution can use to protect your money.
+Find out everything you need to know about the pros and cons of online accounts, as well as the safety measures an online financial institution can use to protect your money when you bank online.

 What is online banking?